Age related sagging skin

 The treatment initiates a regenerative response in three different layers of the skin without damaging the surface layer.
 Ultherapy uses a combination of focused ultrasound energy.

 This technology differs from other nonsurgical skin tightening procedures that use infrared and radiofrequency technology such as Titan and Thermage, respectively.
 Ultherapy enables medical professionals to accurately administer ultrasound energy to a specific depth within the skin and to view the deep layers of the skin.
-The treatment results in a more youthful and refreshed appearance over two to three months as collagen production increases.
+The treatment results in a more youthful and refreshed appearance over two to three months as skin cell production increases.

 The patient will have a consultation with the treating doctor.
 During the consultation the doctor will explain everything about the treatment and will answer all your questions.